Skip to content

 My academic career began in 2022 when I became a part-time lecturer in Forensic Psychology at Leeds Beckett University.
 By the summer of 2022, I joined the University of Bradford and became a lecturer in Psychology.

 My research interests are in Criminal and Social Psychology.
 I am particularly interested in the topics related to cultural issues including interpersonal violence and honour.
-I have a broader interest in mental health and individual differences.
+I have a broader interest in issues and challenges faced by ethnic minority groups in the UK.

 To arrange a PAT or a Project Supervision meeting, please book via the Virtual Office.